GaloisInc/VERSE-OpenSUT/README.md

 > A brief natural-language overview of the purpose, function, operational environment, and degree of complexity of the SUT.

 Open System Under Test (OpenSUT) is a fictitious airborne platform that represents a notional high-consequence national security system.
-OpenSUT contains a [Mission Processing System](#mission-processing) which serves as a *flight mission computer*, a [Mission Protection System](#mission-protection-system-mps) which protects the (virtual) engine from getting outside of its safe operating conditions, a [Mission Key Management System](#mission-key-management-mkm) that handles [mission keys](#mission-keys), platform [attestation](#attestation) and provides various cryptographic services.
+OpenSUT contains a [Mission Computer](#mission-computer) which serves as a *flight mission computer*, a [Mission Protection System](#mission-protection-system-mps) which protects the (virtual) engine from getting outside of its safe operating conditions, a [Mission Key Management System](#mission-key-management-mkm) that handles [mission keys](#mission-keys), platform [attestation](#attestation) and provides various cryptographic services.
 An [autopilot](#autopilot) provides basic flight control and waypoint following ability.
 The components communicate via point-to-point connections routed through a [messaging bus](#message-bus).

 Additional *optional* components might be included, depending on the direction from the client.
 Those include a [camera](#optional-camera) that provides high-resolution video and a realistic amount of data, a [system logger](#optional-system-log) for logging system events at different classification levels, and [external comms](#optional-external-comms) for communicating with a fictional remote operator for unmanned platform operation.